 Our employment lawyers are well-equipped to assist with all realms of confidentiality clauses, non-disclosure agreements, contractual breaches and any other matter stemming from an employer-employee relationship.
 We possess vast experience in attaining resolution to disputes of this type through the use of our deft negotiation skills and open communication with all stakeholders.
 In the event we are unable to secure consensus in an early stage of the discussion, we are ready and willing to provide the type of aggressive trial advocacy we believe our clients deserve.

-The employment lawyers at our firm have the background necessary to provide sound interpretation of these agreements and to accurately assess whether or not a given contract is indeed enforceable.
-Regardless of whether you are thinking ahead to the future or have already been accused by your employer of an actionable breach, the attorneys at our firm stand prepared to provide the guidance and advice you need.
-Contact us online or by phone for a free consultation and learn how we can help with all issues related to your employment agreement, and gain the peace of mind you have been missing.
+The employment lawyers at the Brown Firm have the background necessary to provide sound interpretation of these agreements and to accurately assess whether or not a given contract is indeed enforceable.
+Regardless of whether you are thinking ahead to the future or have already been accused by your employer of an actionable breach, the attorneys at the Brown Firm stand prepared to provide the guidance and advice you need.
+They can assist you with any problem regarding breach of employment contract.
+Reach out today by phone at 703.828.0900 or send in a contact form online for a legal consultation.
+You’ll learn how we can help with all issues related to your employment agreement, and gain the peace of mind you have been missing.